-However, a few months ago I came across the surname Romanes on my tree and it gave me pause for thought.
-The name had been on my tree for while but the poorly handwritten certificate had made me interpret it as Ramsay which isn’t an uncommon surname in Scotland.
-When I discovered I had misinterpreted the name, it got a little more exciting as it could have proven I had non-British links after all.
+A few months ago I came across the surname Romanes on my tree and it gave me pause for thought.
+The name had been on my tree for while but the poorly handwritten certificate had made me falsely interpreting it as Ramsay which isn’t an uncommon surname in Scotland.
+When I discovered I had made a mistake, I got a little excited as it could have proven I had non-British links after all.
 Alas, the name was too far back on my tree to yield much information but it did convince me maybe a DNA test wouldn’t be a waste of time after all.

 The results did indicate I was 100% British much to my disappointment and the sub-regional aspects were very confusing at first glance.
 Once I got home and delved a little deeper, they started to make a lot more sense.